Round out summer in Chicago with a long weekend of outdoor fun, waterfront sightseeing, and unique local festivals and events.

 NYE Fireworks at Navy Pier

 The city’s lakeside playground Navy Pier delivers old-school fun along with postcard-worthy views of the cityscape.
 Plus, this iconic landmark dazzles the night sky with free fireworks displays all summer long.
-Catch this season’s final fireworks show on Saturday, Aug.
-30.
+Catch this summer’s final fireworks show on Saturday, Sept.
+5.

 Biking down Lakeshore Drive on Divvys